 What Calculus course should I take?

-- There are several Calculus sequences taught at UVA.
+Several Calculus sequences are taught at UVA.
 Every student's path is different; read this blog post to get more insight on the many ways to successfully complete this requirement.

-Do you already have credit for one of the above prerequisite courses?
+Do I already have credit for one of the above prerequisite courses?

-- The McIntire School accepts the same Advanced Placement, International Baccalaureate, SAT II credit, course waivers, transfer credits, or exemptions as other schools at the University of Virginia.
+The McIntire School accepts the same Advanced Placement, International Baccalaureate, SAT II credit, course waivers, transfer credits, and exemptions as other schools at the University of Virginia.
 Learn more about advanced examination credit awarded here.

-Thinking of taking an equivalent or substitute of a prerequisite at UVA or via transfer credit at another college or university.
+I'm thinking of taking an equivalent or substitute of a prerequisite at UVA or via transfer credit at another college or university.
 Do I need approval?

 Equivalents or substitutions of any prerequisites taken at the University or elsewhere should be approved in advance.
 If a course is in the College of Arts & Sciences, please contact the appropriate Undergraduate Program for approval.
 If a course is in the School of Commerce (course with a COMM mnemonic), send the course description to the McIntire Registrar at firstname.lastname@example.org for approval.
 The McIntire Office of Undergraduate Admission is available to advise students who wish to take prerequisite courses elsewhere.

 I’m an Echols Scholar.
 Aren’t I exempt from many of the prerequisite courses?

 Echols Scholars intending to apply to McIntire must complete all of the prerequisite courses, including writing and foreign language through the 2020 level.
 However, Echols Scholars may use ENWR 2520 or ENWR 2800 instead of a First Writing Requirement course to fulfill McIntire's writing prerequisite by taking ENWR 2520 or any other ENWR class above the 2520 level.